 South Gloucestershire Council is responsible for the state of the cycle lanes in our Parish.
 The section on Badminton Road near the junction with Cleeve Park Road was in a bad state and has recently been repaired.

 Trees & vegetation have been cut back along the cycle path between Badminton Road and Bromley Heath Road and lighting has been installed to make the path safer.
+The cycle path has recently been resurfaced and is well used.
 Cyclists are asked to use their lights and bells, when necessary, to ensure pedestrians are aware of their presence.

 Cycle maps are available from Downend Library and cover the following areas:

 South Gloucestershire Map covers Patchway, Bradley Stoke, Thornbury, Alveston, Winterbourne, Yate, Chipping Sodbury and Frampton Cotterell.

 Bristol Map covers Avonmouth, South Bristol, Bristol City Centre and Kingswood.

 Cycle stands have been installed alongside the play areas at Bromley Heath Park and King George V, and alongside the car parking areas in King George V (Westerleigh Road entrance) and Badminton Road Playing Fields (Sutherland Avenue entrance), bringing our total to 56 (excluding cycle stands in schools).
 Additional cycle stands well be installed in King George V when the new pavilion is opened.